alexvmt/farm_plot_detection/README.md

 First, there is a dataset collected during a WWF field campaign, consisting of point coordinates that mark farm plots and spanning the period from 2017 to 2020.
 These point coordinates have been used by WWF as the basis for manually drawing farm plot polygons using Google Earth in 2022.
 [This](https://github.com/alexvmt/farm_plot_detection/blob/main/exploring_farm_plot_polygons_and_points.ipynb) notebook describes and explores the field campaign data in detail.
-Second, there is the [KAZA landcover](https://space-science.wwf.de/KAZAlandcover/) dataset by WWF, constituting a landcover map for the entire KAZA complex based on 2020 data and with 18 distinct landcover classes, including cropland.
+Second, there is the [KAZA land cover](https://space-science.wwf.de/KAZAlandcover/) dataset by WWF, constituting a land cover map for the entire KAZA complex based on 2020 data and with 18 distinct land cover classes, including cropland.
 The data can be downloaded [here](https://panda.maps.arcgis.com/home/item.html?id=0bd9f1902e4c4b9389d8c1f473c76d04), including a link to the technical report that describes the dataset and its creation in detail.